Public Information & Cooperation with the Professional Community (PI/CPC)

 - View A Presentation to Professionals

 - An outline for a talk with the general public about A.A.

 Members of C.P.C. committees inform professionals and future professionals about A.A.— what we are, where we are, what we can do, and what we cannot do.
 They attempt to establish better communication between A.A.s and professionals, and to find simple, effective ways of cooperating without affiliating.

 Interested in an AA PI/CPC Presentation?

 During the coronavirus pandemic, PI/CPC Committee Members are available to speak via Zoom (an online videotelephony platform), at schools, local businesses, parole/probation offices, DUI classes, health fairs, art festivals, churches, civic groups, community centers, medical centers, treatments facilities and anywhere the A.A. message can be useful.
-We also distribute A.A. literature, point to our free Meeting Guide app and to the A.A. main website, as well as the local A.A. website.
+We also distribute A.A. literature, point to our Volusia County Intergroup Website Meeting Guide and to the A.A. main website, as well as the local A.A. website.

 In 1956, the P.I.
 Committee of the A.A.
 General Service Board was formed, with a corresponding Conference P.I.
 Committee established in 1961.
 By action of the General Service Board, January 1970, the trustees’ Committee on Cooperation with the Professional Community (C.P.C.) – a spin-off from the Public Information Committee – was developed.
 A similar Conference committee was formed the following year.

 How to reach the PI/CPC Committee: